francisco-dlp/Xanes-Quant/README.md

 * Click on “choose data directory”.
 It is the folder containing the source spectra.
 * Type in an output folder name (default is “QuantORXS result” and appears in the folder from which the data are taken)
+* Uncheck the "demo" box.
+If checked, it uses default files as input to produce an example of the output files.
 * Select the format of the figure output (default: *.svg)
 * There is an "offset" box to allow offsetting all spectra at once (if monochromator was not perfectly calibrated, it happens...)
 * click on “Run” and wait (should take a few secondes per spectrum)